What Is Corned Beef?

 Corned Beef Seasonings

 Corned beef is known for its aromatic mixture of seasonings that include mustard seed, dill, bay leaves, allspice, and more.
 Corning beef is an easy process, but it does take some time for the beef to fully cure.
-To get the flavor just right, we’ve created this Corned Beef Spice Blend.
-Sprinkle one tablespoon per pound of beef into your brining mixture and place your brisket into the brine, weighing it down so it is submerged.
+To get the flavor just right, recommend mixing five parts Pickling Spices to one part Whole Moroccan Coriander Seeds.
+Sprinkle one tablespoon of the spice blend per pound of beef into your brining mixture and place your brisket into the brine, weighing it down so it is submerged.
 After sitting in the refrigerator for 4-5 days, your corned beef will be ready to cook.
 See the full corned beef brine recipe here.

 Crock Pot Corned Beef

 After your corned beef has been brined, it’s time to cook.
 There are a few ways to cook corned beef, but one of the simplest and most fool-proof methods is in the slow cooker.
 In the slow cooker you can cook your beef, potatoes, cabbage, and any other vegetables you’d like, all at the same time in one dish.
 Add your potatoes, vegetables, sliced onion, garlic, and corned beef brisket into a crock pot.
-Season well with our Corned Beef Spice Blend, salt, and pepper, and pour 2-4 cups of liquid into the pot.
+Season well with salt, pepper, and any other spices you prefer (we suggest mustard, dill, bay leaves, allspice, ginger, or coriander).
+Then, pour 2-4 cups of liquid into the pot.
 You can use water, beef broth, or beer for the liquid, depending on your preference.
 Cook on high for 5 hours, or low for 8 hours.
 If you want tender cabbage, cook alongside the corned beef and potatoes the entire time, but if you prefer crunchier cabbage, add it in for only the last 1-2 hours of cooking time.